Batman Unmasked Wikimedia

 How many national parks have their own television series?
 Death Valley did!
 Death Valley Days was first a series on the radio before being adapted for television.
 It was an anthology series featuring true accounts of the Old American West.

-We began with Death Valley.
-That’s where we’ll end.
-So I guess you could say the end is the beginning.
+We began with Death Valley so that’s where we’ll end.
+So I guess you could say that the end is the beginning.
 And the beginning is the end.

 The show was created in 1930 by Ruth Woodman.
 The original inspiration was the group of prospectors who perished in the real Death Valley.
 Little did anyone realize the show would turn out to be one of the most popular westerns on television.